Anti-Fraud Best Practices for Document Processing Teams

 Pixel-level inspection: Detecting edits invisible to the naked eye through JPEG compression analysis, digital noise inconsistencies and hidden layer detection.

-OCR cross-referencing: Extracting text via optical character recognition and automatically cross-checking against authoritative databases โ€” Companies House for company details, HMRC where accessible, Open Banking APIs for bank statement verification.
+OCR cross-referencing: Extracting text via optical character recognition and automatically cross-checking against authoritative databases โ Corporations Canada for company details, CRA records where accessible, and Open Banking APIs for bank statement verification.

 For guidance on automating these checks within your existing workflows, see our guide on automated document verification workflows.